Insurance rates for young drivers are remarkably high due to their inexperience and likelihood of needing insurance to bail them out.

 However, there are ways to lower insurance costs even for high-risk drivers.
-Here's what you should know about how a driver training discount works, who is eligible to receive the discount, and how to qualify for it.
+One way to lower premiums is to complete a driver training course.
+Here's what you should know about how a driver training insurance discount works, who is eligible to receive the discount, and how to qualify for it.

 Insurance companies in the U.S. offer a discount to new drivers of a certain age that have completed a driver training course.
 This course teaches the fundamentals of how a car works, the rules of the road, and strategies to stay safe while driving.

-How to Qualify for a Driver Training Discount
+How to qualify for a driver training discount

 state-approved driver’s education coursebefore they can get their license.
-Some other states extend it further, requiring all new drivers to first complete the course before they can take their written and/or road test.
+Some other states extend it further, requiring all new drivers to first complete the course before they can take their written and road test.

-To receive the driver training discount, this course must be completed successfully, and the driver needs to log several hours of experience behind the wheel of a vehicle.
+To receive the driver training discount, this course must be completed successfully and the driver needs to log several hours of experience behind the wheel of a vehicle.
 For example, Vermont’s approved driver training courses must provide at least 30 hours of in-class coursework, six hours of observation, and six hours behind the wheel.
 An average cutoff age for the driver training discount offered to policyholders is 21.

 Farmers Insuranceoffers a Mature Driver discount in Illinois for drivers over the age of 55 that have completed a state-approved driver training course in the past three years.

 The mature driver discount can also go by different names.
 It’s often interchangeable with a senior driver or defensive driver discount, and the discounts can be as much as 15% to 35%.

 Is the driver training discount the same as defensive driver discount?